fishjam-dev/react-native-client-sdk/README.md

 # react-native-client-sdk

 react-native-client-sdk is a React Native wrapper for [membrane-webrtc-android](https://github.com/jellyfish-dev/membrane-webrtc-android) and [membrane-webrtc-ios](https://github.com/jellyfish-dev/membrane-webrtc-ios).
-It allows you to quickly and easily create a mobile client app in React Native for Membrane server.
+It allows you to quickly and easily create a mobile client app in React Native for a [Jellyfish](https://github.com/jellyfish-dev/jellyfish) server.

 # Documentation